 4. Offshore Applicants in Some Remote Locations Have Limited Access to the Required Technology

-The reality is, when you’re hiring in all corners of the world, applicants don’t always have access to a computer and/or webcam with a reliable internet connection to complete video interviews or assessments.
+The reality is, when you’re hiring in all corners of the world, applicants don’t always have access to a computer and/or webcam with a reliable internet connection to complete online interviews or assessments.

 Solution: Mobile-Friendly Live Video Conferencing and On-Demand Interviews